kaan-keskin/devops-capstone-project-simple-ci-cd/README.md

 <img src=".\images\amazon-aws-instances-ansible-playbook-down.png" style="width:100%; height: 100%;"/>

-## Deploy Jenkins with Docker and Ansible
+## Jenkins: Deploy Jenkins with Docker and Ansible

 In the world of CI/CD, Jenkins is a popular tool for provisioning development/production environments as well as application deployment through pipeline flow.
 Still, sometimes, it gets overwhelming to maintain the application's status, and script reusability becomes harder as the project grows.